-Earlier this month we wrote about Ben, the elephant that sought out help at Bumi Hills.
-After a potential poaching attempt, an injured elephant was found outside the doors of Bumi Hills Safari Lodge after making its way up the steep hill alone.
+Earlier this month we wrote about Ben the injured elephant who sought out help at Bumi Hills.
+After a potential poaching attempt, an injured elephant was found outside the doors of a Bumi Hills lodge after making its way up the steep hill alone.
 The team at Bumi Hills, along with a wildlife vet and volunteers darted, treated and released the elephant, knowing that he would need a follow up treatment in the weeks to come.

 Now, for the second time in as many weeks Ben has behaved admirably as we tranquilised him to treat his injured leg on Sunday 12th June.
 As has become his routine recently, Ben moved out onto the open floodplain from thick bush and slowly made his way towards the lake, feeding.
 We waited for over an hour until it was decided that he had moved far enough away from the bush not to be able to dash back into it once darted.